If you live with diabetes, managing what you eat while maintaining good blood sugar levels can be complicated.

 For instance, a large popcorn from Regal Cinemas has 1,235 calories, taking your low-calorie snack from just that to almost all the calories you need for an entire day!

-Kettle corn, by some estimates, can have almost 500 calories and 70 grams of carbohydrates, most of them pure sugar.
+Kettle corn, by some estimates, can have more than 560 calories and 53 grams of carbohydrates in 100 grams (13 cups), most of them pure sugar.
+(For reference, a large movie popcorn contains roughly 17 to 20 cups of popcorn.)

 This is why you need to be careful of what you’re putting on your popcorn.